hrudaykolla/segmentation_with_convex_prior/README.md

 ## Setup

-1. Install PyTorch and other required python libraries in a virtual environment with:
+1. Install PyTorch and other required Python libraries in a virtual environment with:

     ```
     pip install -r requirements.txt